andreigi/oliodigest/_pages/why-just-holding-bitcoin-wont-make-you-rich.md

 ****

 If you don't care about altcoins, this is the only way to make you a millionaire.
 Of course, before embarking on this journey, learn to trade first.
 Make sure you get at least
 6 out of 10 trade setups correctly before trading with real BTC.
+Though if you still suck at trading, maybe you could try [this](/copy-my-trades/).